hoverbeard/mlops2/README.md

 This repository is part of Project 2 of the HSLU MLOPS module.
 It contains Dockerized configuration to finetune distilbert-base-uncased on MRPC, with both CPU-only and GPU-enabled Docker images available.

+## Prerequisites

+Make sure Docker is installed on your system.
+You can download and follow the installation instructions for Docker [here](https://docs.docker.com/get-docker/).

 ## Quick Start Guide

 ### Option 1: Run the Pre-Built Docker Images